noahbarbaros/noahbarbaros/README.md

 I'm interning @ Wealthsimple as a software engineer and was prev. in product for margin and options trading.

-In my free time I like building trading agents.
+In my free time I like building trading agents for crypto.

 Drop me a line at noah@barbaros.ca if you wanna chat!